shas123123/MelanomaSkinCancerDetection_CNN/README.md

 ## Business Risk:
 Some of the business risks associated with the project are:
 <ol>
-<li><strong>Accuracy</strong>: _The model's accuracy in detecting melanoma in skin images is a crucial factor.
-If the model produces incorrect results, it could lead to misdiagnosis and harm to patients._</li>
+<li><strong>Accuracy</strong>:<i>The model's accuracy in detecting melanoma in skin images is a crucial factor.
+If the model produces incorrect results, it could lead to misdiagnosis and harm to patients.</i></li>

-<li><strong>Data Quality</strong>: _The quality and reliability of the data used to train the model can have a significant impact on its performance.
-Any errors or biases in the data set can result in inaccurate results._</li>
+<li><strong>Data Quality</strong>:<i>The quality and reliability of the data used to train the model can have a significant impact on its performance.
+Any errors or biases in the data set can result in inaccurate results.</i></li>

-<li><strong>Adoption</strong>: _The success of the model depends on its adoption by dermatologists and the medical community.
-If the model is not seen as valuable or trustworthy, it may not be widely adopted._</li>
+<li><strong>Adoption</strong>:<i>The success of the model depends on its adoption by dermatologists and the medical community.
+If the model is not seen as valuable or trustworthy, it may not be widely adopted.</i></li>

-<li><strong>Technical Challenges</strong>: _Developing a CNN-based model can be technically challenging, and there may be difficulties in training the model and optimizing its performance._</li>
+<li><strong>Technical Challenges</strong>:<i>Developing a CNN-based model can be technically challenging, and there may be difficulties in training the model and optimizing its performance.</i></li>

-<li><strong>Competition</strong>: _There may be other existing solutions or competing models in the market that perform similarly or better, making it difficult to gain a competitive advantage._</li>
+<li><strong>Competition</strong>:<i>There may be other existing solutions or competing models in the market that perform similarly or better, making it difficult to gain a competitive advantage.</i></li>
 </ol>
 These risks need to be carefully managed and addressed in order to ensure the success and impact of the project.